爱丁堡大学信息学院课程笔记 Parallel Programming Language and Systems, Informatics, University of Edinburgh

 For the thread active inside a monitor method - executing in monitor state

-• Or the thread could calls the operation signal(cv) to release the lock.
+to release the lock.
 This allow one previously blocked thread (normally chosen by a FIFO discipline) to become ready for scheduling again (only one will be allowed to enter the monitor entry queue at a time).
-The signalling thread continues uninterrupted.
+The signalling thread continues uninterrupted. - Or

 Monitor semantics mean that when a thread which was previously blocked on a condition is actually awakened again in the monitor.